fhd-codes/aws-ec2-setup/README.md

 ## Solution of some errors

+### Error while using "yum"
+> It is because yum still uses Python2x version.
+But in the above steps, we have updated the default python to Python3x version.
+So we have to specify the Python version in yum files

 If you get Keyboard Interrupt error while using "yum" command, do [this](https://itecnote.com/tecnote/python-yum-crashed-with-keyboard-interrupt-error/)

-If you still get an error while installing a package, do [this](https://unix.stackexchange.com/questions/524552/upgraded-python-and-now-i-cant-run-yum-upgrade)
+If you get an error while installing a package from "yum", do [this](https://unix.stackexchange.com/questions/524552/upgraded-python-and-now-i-cant-run-yum-upgrade)